Pilot Records Database (PRD)

 |5-19-22||2PM||Get Registered in PRD & How to Pull Records|

 |7-14-22||2PM||Managing Operator & Proxy Roles in the PRD- Updated for Latest Functions|

-The Pilot Records Database (PRD) is used to facilitate the sharing of pilot records among air carriers in a clearinghouse managed by the Federal Aviation Administration.
-All part 119 certificate holders and fractional ownerships can register to access the PRD and evaluate the available FAA data for each individual pilot candidate prior to making a hiring decision.
+The Pilot Records Database (PRD) is used to facilitate the sharing of pilot records among air carriers and operators in a clearinghouse managed by the Federal Aviation Administration.
+All air carriers and operators specified by part 111 can register to access the PRD and evaluate the available FAA data for each individual pilot candidate prior to making a hiring decision.

-Pilots holding an FAA Commercial or Airline Transport Pilot certificate with a current medical can now register in PRD and see their FAA records.
+Pilots holding an FAA Commercial, Airline Transport Pilot, or Remote Pilot certificate with a current medical can register in PRD and see their FAA records.
 Air carriers that chose to use PRD now as part of the hiring process may require pilots to use PRD to grant consent for them to see the pilot's FAA records as part of the hiring process.